The Best Soap Dispensers Under 20 (2026)

 Size8 oz.
 Battery Operated

-If money were no object, the simplehuman is the touch-free dispenser most people would point to, and it earns that reputation.
-The sensor is accurate, the dispense is smooth and controlled, and the whole thing has the solid, considered build simplehuman is known for.
-It is the only model here that feels like a deliberate piece of design rather than a commodity gadget, and it is the one I would expect to still be working years from now.
+If money were no object, the simplehuman is the touch-free dispenser most buyers would point to, and it earns that reputation.
+The sensor reads your hand right, the dispense comes out smooth and controlled, and the build has the solid, considered feel simplehuman is known for.
+It is the one model here that feels designed rather than assembled from commodity parts, and I expect it to still be running years from now.

 The problem, for a guide about staying under $20, is the $50 price.
-That is more than seven times the cost of the cheapest pump on this list and well over half again what our top pick costs.
-The 8 oz. reservoir is also on the small side, so you will refill it more often than the larger glass jars below.
-It is the runner-up rather than the pick not because it does anything wrong, but because the AIKE SensePro gets you nearly all of the same reliability for about half the money.
-Buy this one if the finish genuinely matters to you and the budget is flexible.
+That runs more than seven times the cheapest pump on this list and well over half again what our top pick costs.
+The 8 oz. reservoir also sits on the small side, so you refill it more often than the larger glass jars below.
+It lands at runner-up because the AIKE SensePro gets you most of the same reliability for about half the money, not for any fault of its own.
+Buy this one if the finish matters to you and the budget has room.

 Also Great